 If a horse race is postponed to another day, ante post bets will stand.
 But in the following circumstances, they will be void.
 Ante post bets will be deemed void if the race is abandoned or itself declared void.
 If the venue is moved or the surface altered then the bet is void, just as it will be if your pick has been balloted out.

-In the example below, we have placed an ante post bet for the 2021 Cheltenham Gold Cup where we have backed a horse to win at Betfred.
-We can already see the potential payout is £105.00.
+In the example below, we have placed an ante post bet for the 2024 Cheltenham Gold Cup.
+Here we have backed a horse to win.
+We can already see the potential payout is £100.00.

-Wagering so well ahead of time can be risky and there is no real way, other than being clever and possibly a bit lucky, that we can guarantee that your bet will be successful.
-There are, however, ways that you can improve your chances of success, especially for the riskier markets such as horse racing.
+Wagering so well ahead of time can be risky and there is no real way that we can guarantee that your bet will be successful.
+There are, however, ways that you can improve your chances of success.
+Especially for the riskier markets such as horse racing.
 Here, you may want to develop strategies to heighten the likelihood of a win.

-In any sport form is critical and when you are looking at the major horse races there are usually a number of races that can help us identify a possible winner.
+In any sport form is critical.
+When you are looking at major horse races there are usually a number of races that can help us.
 Take the Cheltenham Gold Cup for example.
-On the 26th of December, known in the UK as Boxing Day, the King George VI Stakes takes place at Kempton Park.
+On Boxing Day, the King George VI Stakes takes place at Kempton Park.
 This race has provided many a useful pointer for the Gold Cup at Cheltenham.
 The Savills Chase at Leopardstown is another.

 Form applies to all other sports too, especially induvial sports such as golf or tennis.
 Again, odds are available all year round for the main events such as Wimbledon or the Open Championship.
-For the French Open in tennis, we know that, if injuries allow, Rafa Nadal, known as The King Of Clay, is almost unplayable on that surface.
+For the French Open in tennis, we know that, if injuries allow, Rafa Nadal is almost unplayable on that surface.
 Save for his well documented fitness issues, he makes a great ante post bet in terms of likelihood of success.
-The trouble is that the bookies know this too and, even one year in advance, he will be an extremely short price.
+The trouble is that the bookies know this too and he will be an extremely short price.

-The more informed you are when you place your ante post wager, the higher the likelihood of it returning a profit on it.
-While this bettors’ strategy is similar in principle to following the form, it actively encourages your knowledge base to be widened to even more factors.
+The more informed you are when you place your ante post wager, the higher the likelihood of profiting from it.
+While this bettors’ strategy is similar in principle to following the form.
+It actively encourages your knowledge base to be widened to even more factors.
 Fitness, trainer change, nosebands or blinkers being added to a horse are all things that can have an affect on the outcome of a horse race.

 There are many risky factors to consider when making an ante post wager.
 Don’t ignore them, embrace them and consider the worst possible outcome.
-If you are betting on a team to win the English Premier League, give some thought on what might happen if they lose their best player for the entire campaign.
+If you are betting on a team to win the English Premier League, give some thought.
+What might happen if they lose their best player for the entire campaign?
 Remember how Liverpool won the 2020 Premier League at a canter?
-One year on and they lost Virgil van Dijk and his partner at centre half, Joe Gomez, and the team couldn’t string two wins together.
+One year on and they lost Virgil van Dijk and his partner at centre half, Joe Gomez.
+The team couldn’t string two wins together.
 The bookies will have had a field day with that one!
 In contrast, Manchester City and Chelsea have much deeper benches and might well have coped better in those circumstances.

-While ante post odds can thin the nearer we get to an event’s start time, they can also float out and widen too.
-By keeping a watchful eye on the market, you are looking to make an ante post bet on, you can see how your potential selection is priced, allowing you to catch the best possible price.
-If the selection’s odds are starting to shorten it means that others have also taken a shine to them, and you might want to jump in and claim those odds while you can.
-Waiting a little longer to place your ante post bet also allows the risk to shorten too as you have given yourself more time for fitness and form to be revealed.
+While ante post odds can thin nearing the event’s start time, they can also float out and widen too.
+By keeping a watchful eye on the market, you are looking to make an ante post bet on.
+Now the potential selection is priced and you can catch the best price.
+If the selection’s odds are starting to shorten it means that others have also taken a shine to them.
+You might want to jump in and claim those odds while you can.
+Waiting longer to place your ante post bet also allows the risk to shorten too as you have given yourself more time for fitness and form to be revealed.

 Yes, you can.
 Online bookmakers will generally accept requests to back out of a bet made ante post.

-In this case, bettors will lose their stake as the bet will be deemed a loser by the terms you accepted when you placed the early bet.
+In this case, you will loose your stake as the bet will be deemed a loser.

 In the case of a race’s abandonment, bets will be voided, and the stake will be refunded, provided the race did not take place at the same venue on another day.